Sears Mexico: Early history

 On 26 February 1947, the first Sears in Mexico was opened in Colonia Roma, Mexico City (now the site of the Plaza Insurgentes mall) by Sears, Roebuck and Co.

 In the initial three days after opening, approximately 110,000 customers visited the store, with total sales reaching about $600,000.
 During its first week, the store faced challenges in maintaining inventory levels, necessitating the delivery of additional goods via three flights from a Texas warehouse operated by the parent company.
 The store's entry into the Mexican market has been viewed by some as a catalyst for changing consumer patterns, influencing a shift towards different economic priorities.

 In its first year of operation, the Mexico City store did around $16 million in business, almost twice as much as was expected by its parent company.
 However, just a few months after opening, in order to prevent a drain on the nation's foreign-currency reserves, Mexico barred some nonessential imports and raised tariffs on others.
 This impacted the Mexico City store, which was at the time importing around 90 percent of its merchandise.
 This forced the store to create alliances with Mexican manufacturers.
 It also brought interest in factories that were producing its merchandise.
 In 1949, Sears México had around 2,500 Mexican suppliers furnishing some 80 percent of the goods in the Mexico City store.

 A second and third Sears were opened in 1949 in Monterrey and Guadalajara, and by 1953, Sears had seven stores in Mexico with annual sales of more than $15 million and employed around 1,900 people.
 These employees received cost-of-living allowances, paid vacations, retirement funds and free medical treatment.
 In 1956, there were 17 Sears stores in Mexico with a sales volume of around $25 million.
 There were around 3,200 employees at that time, all but 16 of whom were Mexican citizens.
 Additionally, about 90 percent of the merchandise sold in its stores was made in Mexico.

 Grupo Carso

+The 1994 Sears logo, which is still in use by the Mexican chain today but recolored to red in 2013 to differentiate from its former American parent.

 On 2 April 1997, Sears formed a strategic alliance with Grupo Carso, owned by Mexican businessman Carlos Slim Helú, through which it was agreed to sell 85% of Sears México to Grupo Carso, which, as of 2022, owns 100% of the company.